LV-Crew/LVC-AMS/README.md

   or "check out" the latest version with your favorite Git Tool, or download the single files directly from the [Repo](https://github.com/LV-Crew/LVC-AMS/tree/master/LVC-AMS).
 - Copy the (extracted) folder LVC-AMS into the "root folder" of the "partition" you want to maintenance.
 (E.g. "/", "/sdcard", "/data/media/0", "/data/sdext2", "/storage/<UUID>", "/mnt/media_rw", or how ever it is called on your device...)
-- If you want to maintenance e.g. "system" and "SDCard", you need one copy for each "partition".
+- If you want to maintenance e.g. "system" and "SDcard", you need one copy for each "partition".
 - Install a (good) Terminal Emulator (e.g. Termux from: [https://play.google.com/store/apps/details?id=com.termux](https://play.google.com/store/apps/details?id=com.termux)).
 - Install maybe a keyboard that support "Ctrl + C" to abort the scrips at any point (e.g. Hacker's Keyboard from: [https://play.google.com/store/apps/details?id=org.pocketworkstation.pckeyboard](https://play.google.com/store/apps/details?id=org.pocketworkstation.pckeyboard)).
 - Open the terminal and navigate with e.g. "cd /LVC-AMS" into the LVC-AMS folder.
 (Consider you maybe have with different paths to your extSD different system rights!)